FactomProject/FactomDocs/whitepaper.md

 *Figure 3: Internal structure of a Notary Entry*

 Figure 3 shows a simple Notary Entry.
-It is a type Entry (denoting a simple entry).
+It is composed of structured data (pretty much whatever data the user wants to provide), a reverse hash (a token system used by NotaryChains to control access) and one or more signatures.
 A simple entry has does not receive any validity checking by the NotaryChain server outside of verifying the signatures, if any are provided.
 The user provides the entry, structured data, and the signatures (if desired) for the structured data.
 If signatures are provided, but do not validate against the structured data provided, then the entry will be rejected.
-The NotaryChain service adds the entry type and time stamp, and adds the entry to the current Notary Block.
+The NotaryChain hashes the entry and signatures, then adds that hash to the notary block (per figure 2).
+The notary block adds the entry type 1 (simple entry) and the time stamp at the notary block level.

 While a user can use the Structured Data section to implement a range of protocols like tokens, smart contracts, smart properties, etc., NotaryChains provide some generic support for these features.
 The support for NotaryChains within NotaryChain servers is necessary to make the NotaryChain Servers auditable in real time for many common functions by its users, and by other Federated NotaryChain Servers.
 Federated NotaryChain servers provide the redundancy and cross checking required for the security of many applications that may wish to run on top of NotaryChains.